vporton/secure-send-erc20/README.md

 If the browser local storage is lost or damaged, it is necessary to move money manually.
 Need a special interface to transfer from the modified Zether to an Ethereum account to recover the lost in the interim of an operation money.

+It is easy to lose the contract address.
+It can be restored, but it's cumbersome.
+See TODO.

 ## TODO